larshnordli/AngularBluemixSeed/README.md

 2. The second time you run the pipeline:
   - If you execute the build stage again with the little arrow, it will re-execute the build, create a new image, and then re-run the Active Deploy Stage.
 This actually runs the Active Deploy this time through.
   - You see your deployments at dashboard @ console.ng.bluemix.net => Services => Active Deploy([here](https://activedeploy.ng.bluemix.net/deployments)).
+  - You can look at the Bluemix console dashboard @ console.ng.bluemix.net to see that you now have **two** applications running:
 ![screenshot09](https://github.com/langz/ActiveDeployImages/blob/master/Image_07.png)